 There are really only three things you need for bar prep:

-- Source materials (outlines, questions to practice with, sample answers).
+- Source materials (outlines, questions from past bar exams to practice with, sample answers).
 Traditionally in the realm of commercial prep companies and/or supplemented with other resources.
+If you do have a bar review course, here’s the best way to study for the bar exam using a course.

 - How-to knowledge (which I cover).
 Presumed from your law school days or given a cursory look by prep companies.
 Usually deemed “obvious” (yet fails many students).

 - Action from you to do the things that matter (practice and feedback).
-Only supplied by your will to act.
-Having a step-by-step system would still help you spend your mental load on actually doing the work, not trying to figure out what to do next.
+Only supplied by your self-motion and the will to act.

-Guess which is the toughest on your finances?
-But bar preparation doesn’t have to be expensive!
+One of these is the toughest on your finances… But bar preparation doesn’t have to be expensive!